-As a center of excellence, St. Hope Foundation has medical experts fully competent in treating Hepatitis B & Hepatitis.
-Under the direction of Dr. James Sims, MD, AAHIVS, Chief Medical Director, internal medicine and infectious disease physicians, the medical team stays abreast of the latest advancements in medical treatment.
+As a center of excellence, St. Hope Foundation has medical experts fully competent in treating Hepatitis B & Hepatitis C. Under the direction of Dr. James Sims, MD, AAHIVS, Chief Medical Director, internal medicine and infectious disease physicians, the medical team stays abreast of the latest advancements in medical treatment.
 With the new treatment developments for Hepatitis C and B, it has afforded patients more effective options to treat and clear or control these viruses.

 What We Offer Hepatitis C and Hepatitis B Diagnosed Patients